 - Safeguarding records are kept securely on CPOMS (Child Protection Online Monitoring and Safeguarding System), including all reports, notes and correspondence referring to a pupil.
 Pupils who have a safeguarding file in addition to their normal School file have a sticker placed on the front of their normal School file with this information.
 Safeguarding information is confidential and should not be kept on the child's School file.
-Parents do not have automatic access to the safeguarding file. - Schools should be notified by children's social care when a child on the safeguarding register starts at the Trust, or if a pupil's name has been placed on the register, or removed from the register.
+Parents do not have automatic access to the safeguarding file. - Schools should be notified by children's social care when a child on the safeguarding register starts at the Trust, or if a pupil's name has been placed on the register or removed from the register.
 If a safeguarding file has been started for a pupil who then moves school, the file should be sent to the receiving school/college.
 The information should be sent securely under separate cover, in a sealed envelope to the DSL of the receiving school/college, marked 'Strictly Confidential'. - Not all safeguarding information results in a referral.
 A record is made of any information, including hearsay and 'nagging doubts'.
-So that all information can be kept together, this information should be passed to the DSL see Appendix 9 Log of a Concern About a Child's Safety and Welfare which can be found on SharePoint (for Hampton School) or Firefly for HPP&P:
+So that all information can be kept together, this information should be passed to the DSL/DDSLs using the email address safeguarding@hamptonschool.org.uk or safeguarding@hamptonprep.org.uk (as appropriate).
+Alternatively, staff can fill in a Log of a Concern About a Child's Safety and Welfare (see Appendix 9) which can be found on SharePoint (for Hampton School) or in the Documents area (Safeguarding) on Cezanne for HPP&P.

-Hampton School - Safeguarding (Log of Concern form) Hampton Pre-Prep & Prep - Log of Concern
+Hampton School -Hampton Pre-Prep & Prep - Safeguarding (Log of Concern form) click here

 - All safeguarding concerns, discussion and decisions should be recorded in writing.
-A record should include: - o A clear and comprehensive summary of the concern; - Details of how the concern was followed up and resolved; and - O A note of any action taken, decisions reached and the outcome. - If in doubt about the recording requirements, staff should discuss with the DSL.. - Access to safeguarding files: access to the information on file should be on a need-to- know basis among the staff.
+A record should include: - A clear and comprehensive summary of the concern; - Details of how the concern was followed up and resolved, including the rationale for any decisions made; and a note of any action taken, decisions reached and the outcome. - If in doubt about the recording requirements, staff should discuss with the DSL. - Access to safeguarding files: access to the information on file should be on a need-to- know basis among the staff.
 This can only be decided on a case-by-case basis.
-The confidentiality of the pupil and family should be respected as far as possible, but the welfare of the pupil is paramount.

-- All information must be shared with children's social care and/or Police as appropriate, where there is concern that a pupil is at risk of significant harm.
-Safeguarding information should not ordinarily be shared with agencies other than these statutory agencies e.g. information should not be released to solicitors etc. - The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
-For more guidance see - "Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers" (July 2018). - Staff Guidelines Retention of Documents outlines how long the Trust retains information relating to safeguarding matters.
+The confidentiality of the pupil and family should be respected as far as possible, but the welfare of the pupil is paramount. - All information must be shared with children's social care and/or Police as appropriate, where there is concern that a pupil is at risk of significant harm.
+Safeguarding information should not ordinarily be shared with agencies other than these statutory agencies e.g. information should not be released to solicitors etc. - The Data Protection Act 2018 and UK GDPR place duties on organisations and individuals to process personal information fairly and lawfully and to keep the information they hold safe and secure, but it does not prevent the sharing of information for the purposes of keeping children safe.
+For more guidance see "Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers" (July 2018). - Staff Guidelines Retention of Documents outlines how long the Trust retains information relating to safeguarding matters.